fox-it/dissect-docs/docs/source/tutorial.rst

 To get the list of user accounts on this machine we use :doc:`target-query <target-query>`.
 Another tool at our disposal is :doc:`rdump <rdump>`.
-By default target-query gives us records, to process, filter and format results we can feed them to rdump, here we only select the name of the user:
+By default target-query gives us records, to process, filter and format results, we can feed them to rdump.
+Here we only select the name of the user:

 .. code-block:: console